 Following physical damage to muscle cells in training, degeneration begins with what is known as the inflammatory process.
 During this stage, various enzymes and immune cells known as macrophages serve as scavengers that gobble up the cellular debris left behind from muscle trauma and consequent muscle-cell death.

-This is so good, I must stop watching
+This is so good, I must stop watching the soaps and start running again! |

 What makes these cells unique is that their proliferation is brought about specifically by muscle trauma.
 As muscle satellite cells continue to proliferate and align themselves along the outer margins of the damaged muscle fibers, regeneration moves forward and new muscle-fiber proteins are synthesized.